By Yvonne J. Medley | Executive Director/Project Leader

 Dear Generous Givers and Lovers of the Literary Arts,

-I sincerely thank you for all your tax-deductible donations and thank you to those few dedicated givers making recurring donations.
+I sincerely thank you for your tax-deductible donations and for the few dedicated givers who make recurring donations.
 Your generous gifts enable us to feed the passions of those who love and need to engage in the Literary Arts.

 Kindly, I hope you will spread the good word about the wealth of writing, how we’re working hard to make a difference, and that even a modest monthly gift can fuel our impact on the world.